codeenigma/ce-provision/roles/_init/README.md

 _venv_install_username: "{{ _ce_provision_username }}"
 _ce_ansible_timer_name: upgrade_ce_provision_ansible

+# AWS variables - if you are using an AWS account, you can preset certain variables
+# Generally it is recommended to place these in your ce-provision-config repository under hosts/group_vars/all
+#_aws_profile: example # boto profile name
+#_aws_region: eu-west-1

 _init:
   # A list of var directories to include.
 We only support .yml extensions.
   # This is used to detect if the playbook must re-run or not.